SeaStove/poe-wiki-trade-link/README.md

-# PoE Wiki Chrome Extension
+# PoE Wiki Trade Link

 **Description:** This Chrome extension adds a button to the Path of Exile (PoE) Wiki page to quickly open a PoE trade search page for a specific item.
 It allows you to seamlessly transition from researching an item on the PoE Wiki to finding it on the PoE trade platform.